GitPaulo/FF/README.md

 I do not own any of the assets used in this game.

-## TODO:
+## TODO

-- Fix death animation and sound
+- [ ] Fix recovery or remove it all together, look at update state
+- [ ] Rock entity!
+Interact with rock (pray)?
-- Fix basic AI and passing logic
+- [ ] Fix basic AI and settings passing logic
-- Fix sprite scaling in character select
+- [ ] Fix sprite scaling in character select
-- Countdown to fight and enter anims
+- [ ] Countdown to fight (maybe not explicit) and fighter enter anims?
-- Interact with rock (pray)
-- Entities?